codacy/pulse-user-docs/docs/index.md

 Share the Pulse dashboards with your teammates to bring more visibility to the metrics.

-The most convenient way of ensuring that all the members of your company have access to the Pulse dashboards is by enabling the feature **Joining via email domain** on the **Organization members** page.
+The most convenient way of ensuring that all the members of your company have access to the Pulse dashboards is by enabling the feature **Joining via email domain** on the **Organization** page.
 When this option is enabled, anyone who signs up to Pulse using an email address from your company is automatically added to your Pulse organization.

-Alternatively, copy the invitation link from the **Organization members** page and share the link with specific people.
+Alternatively, copy the invitation link from the **Organization** page and share the link with specific people.
 A convenient way to do this is to share and pin the link on your team's chat.
 The link is valid for 3 months, but you can refresh it at any moment.

 ![Adding organization members](images/joining-email-domain.png)